The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 for each compound containing an ordered

-ordered by their confidence.
+ordered by their confidence score.

 When running structure